-Our South Coast: Fire & Ice tour is an action packed day that allows you to experience the best parts of the stunning south coast of Iceland.
-The south coast has some of Iceland’s best sights; massive glaciers, ice caps, powerful waterfalls, volcanic black sand beaches and infamously destructive volcanoes.
-The South Coast of Iceland really has it all, and you can experience it all in one unforgettable day.
+Our South Coast: Fire & Ice tour is an action packed day that allows you to experience the best parts of the south coast of Iceland.
+The south coast has some of Iceland’s best sights.
+We get to explore massive glaciers, powerful waterfalls, volcanic black sand beaches and infamous volcanoes.
+This Hidden Iceland tour really has it all, and you can experience it in one unforgettable day.
 Read more and book below.

 LAVA Centre Interactive Exhibition

 The South Coast: Fire and Ice tour starts with pickup in Reykjavik from 8:00 am.
 We head out along the south coast, driving through the beautiful Icelandic landscape to the town of Hvolsvöllur.
 Here we visit the newly opened, award winning and interactive LAVA centre.
 You will learn all about Iceland’s volcanic past, present and potential future.
 The LAVA Centre is ideally located only 1.5 hours from Reykjavik.
 The small village where it is based is situated close to many active volcanoes including the world famous Eyjafjallajökull.
 It was this very volcano that stopped over 100,000 planes from flying back in 2010.
 Don’t worry though, none of the active volcanoes in Iceland are currently erupting!